ashdavies/talks/2018-10-26-preparing-your-app-for-google-play-instant/2018-10-26-preparing-your-app-for-google-play-instant.md

 ![50%](android-performance-patterns.png)

-^ Doesn't make your app automatically performant
+^ Doesn't automatically improve performance

 ^ Encourages you to modularise from a single artifact